sabershahhoseini/ipset-firewall/README.md

 ![alt text](https://pchaigno.github.io/assets/egress-filtering-benchmark/udp-throughput-with-jit.svg)

+## How it works

+The purpose of ipsetfw is for automation.
+You just give it a yaml file, setup a cronjob and go watch a movie or something.

+It works like this:

+Takes a list of IPs, either via fetching from github with country code you provided, or a list of IP networks you passed to the binary.

+After that, it will create a ipset `set`, and if you choose, it will also add the required iptable rule for it.

+Next time you run the same command, it will clear everything and start again from scratch.
+So, it will:

+* Take an IP list
+* Create `set`and add IPs to it
+* Setup iptable rules (optional)
+* Repeat

 ## Usage

 There are two ways of using ipsetfw, either you pass arguments to cli which is a bit limited,